zhiyuanMA/zhiyuanMA.github.io/_posts/2016-05-21-java-8-lambda.md

 });
 </pre>

-As you can see the code is much shorter and easier to read.
+The code is much shorter and easier to read.
 But it gets even shorter:

 <pre class="prettyprint">
 Collections.sort(names, (String a, String b) -> b.compareTo(a));